Sex-determination system: Other environmental systems

 There are other environmental sex determination systems including location-dependent determination systems as seen in the marine worm Bonellia viridis – larvae become males if they make physical contact with a female, and females if they end up on the bare sea floor.
 This is triggered by the presence of a chemical produced by the females, bonellin.
 Some species, such as some snails, practice sex change: adults start out male, then become female.
-In tropical clown fish, the dominant individual in a group becomes female while the other ones are male, and bluehead wrasses (Thalassoma bifasciatum) are the reverse.
-Some species, however, have no sex-determination system.
-Hermaphrodite species include the common earthworm and certain species of snails.
-A few species of fish, reptiles, and insects reproduce by parthenogenesis and are female altogether.
-There are some reptiles, such as the boa constrictor and Komodo dragon that can reproduce both sexually and asexually, depending on whether a mate is available.
+In tropical clownfish, the dominant individual in a group becomes female while the other ones are male, and bluehead wrasses (Thalassoma bifasciatum) are the reverse.